 While it’s hard to provide a precise car insurance quote without a driver's personal information, we used a general profile and discovered USAA was the cheapest car insurance company, with GEICO coming in second, with all other metrics constant.

-Consider, however, that this data isn’t necessarily reflective of you as a driver.
-Any unique rating factors, such as your vehicle, driving history, and credit score, aren’t represented here.
-Use this data as a jumping-off point in your search for cheap car insurance, and get free quotes with The Zebra.
+Consider, however, that this data doesn't necessarily reflect your unique driving profile.
+Individual rating factors, such as your vehicle, driving history, and credit score, aren’t represented here.
+Use this data as a jumping-off point in your search for cheap car insurance, and get free quotes online.

 The phrase, “use it or lose it” doesn't apply to car insurance.
 In fact, the less you use your auto insurance policy, the cheaper it gets.
 This is because of the way car insurers assess premiums after you file a claim.
 While the amount of the increase depends on the value of the claim, your state, and your insurance provider, below are the average expected premium increases over a three-year period.